How to know good quality leather:

 1) Full grain- also called Aniline- Thick, soft and smells great!
-Processed without any attempt to hide or cover the natural markings that occur during the animals life like bug bites or scratches.
-Full grain is soft and pliable between 1.5-2.0 mm in thickness and is the strongest, top of the line to use for premium quality motorcycle leathers.
+Processed without any attempt to hide or cover the natural markings that occur during the animal's life, like bug bites or scratches.
+Full grain is soft and pliable between, 1.5-2.0 mm in thickness, and is the strongest top of the line material to use for premium quality motorcycle leathers.

 2) Aniline or semi-aniline?
-Full or pure aniline- only about 5% of the worlds hide supply is considered to be high enough quality to be aniline.
-This is the process of soaking the hides in transparent aniline dyes which color or shades the skins without obscuring the natural markings or grain of the hide.
-They are dyed all the way through without any pigmented topcoat.
-Often referred to as drum dried aniline, it has the wonderful soft touch, and smell you would expect from quality leathers.
+Full or pure aniline- Only about 5% of the worlds hide supply is considered to be high enough quality to be aniline.
+This is the process of soaking the hides in transparent aniline dyes, which colors or shades the skins without obscuring the natural markings, or grain of the hide.
+They are dyed all the way through, without any pigmented topcoat.
+Often referred to as 'drum-dried' aniline; it has the wonderful soft touch and smell you would expect from quality leathers.

-3) Semi-aniline- is an extra step beyond pure aniline dyeing which adds a top coating of highly dispersed pigments and dyes to the surface of aniline-dyed hides.
+3) Semi-aniline- Is an extra step beyond pure aniline dyeing; this extra step is what adds a top coating of highly dispersed pigments and dyes to the surface of aniline-dyed hides.

-7) Leather types- now that you know the difference in the quality lets go over the different types of leathers used in motorcycle apparel.
+7) Leather types- Now that you know the difference in the types of quality, lets go over the different types of leathers used in motorcycle apparel.
 Better motorcycle clothing is from cow or buffalo hide.
-The good buffalo is from American bison.
-Cheap and low quality hides are pig, goat and water buffalo.
-The problem with water buffalo is it never softens and is stiff forever.
+The good buffalo hide comes from American bison.
+Cheap and lower quality hides are pig, goat and water buffalo.
+The problem with water buffalo hide, is that it never seems to soften, and is stiff-feeling and wearing forever.
 Lamb skin is a beautiful, soft and expensive hide but is very thin, used for women’s tops purses and skirts, also a good choice to consider when purchasing a leather to use as daily apparel.